kylajaynee/MovieTrends/README.md

 Courtney Hayes

-##### Communication protocol- Primary slack group messaging and GitHub,
+##### Communication protocol- Primary slack group messaging and GitHub respository,
 zoom group sessions when schedules allow typically weekends after 8pm.
 Update README individually with availabilty

 ### Project Overview
-Topic: Trends coorelated between movie release and popular fan fiction.
-The reason seleced is in order to determine if there are any trends between movie releases and popularity in fan fiction tags.
+Topic: predict fan fiction populatiry (based on number of fics written) based on popularity (based on score) The reason seleced is in order to determine if there are any trends between movie scores and popularity in fan fiction tags.
 Sources: (insert source data by 2/9)